Adjust is user-privacy first

 If your users consent to be tracked, you must protect this data.

-A deletion policy, record of processing activities, and TOMs
+A deletion policy, record of processing activities, Data Processing Agreement and TOMs...

 - Physical access control - Our physical data centers are secure.
 Security measures include having security officers onsite, monitoring and alarm systems, video/CCTV monitors and much more.
 No person, not even a member of Adjust, has self-determined access to the servers.